eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/get/get-todos-id-404.md

 description: How to solve challenge GET todos id 404.
 ---

-How to complete the challenge `GET /todos/id 404`.
+# How to complete the challenge `GET /todos/id 404`.

+How to receive a 404 status code response by trying to GET a todo item by id for a non-existent todo item.

 ## GET /todos/id (404)